Network constraints on the mixing patterns of binary node metadata: Methods

 \subsubsection{Improvements to lower bounds in the metadata-graph space}

 The lower bound to the intra-partition links is $m_{11}^l$.
 It can be initially improved by correcting the term $\sum_{i \in D_G^H(n_0)} d_i $.
-This term keeps the bound low especially in the case of unbalanced partitions and in the case of heavy tailed and sparse, networks (i.e. when the degree sum of $D_G^H(n_0)$ has a high value because of the presence of hubs).
-Known the size of the two partitions, the second term in $m_{11}^l$ can be written as: $\sum_{i \in D_G^H(n_0)} \min(d_i, n_1)$.
+This term keeps the bound low especially in the case of unbalanced partitions and in the case of heavy tailed and sparse networks (i.e. when the degree sum of $D_G^H(n_0)$ has a high value because of the presence of hubs).
+Knowing the size of the two partitions, the second term in $m_{11}^l$ can be written as: $\sum_{i \in D_G^H(n_0)} \min(d_i, n_1)$.

-Indeed, any node in $n_0$, despite its degree, can be connected at most to other $n_1$ ones in a different partition.
-Consequently the residual degree of the nodes in $D_G^T(n_1)$ can be exploited for the realisation of $m_{11}$.
+Indeed, any node in $n_0$, despite its degree, can be connected at most to other $n_1$ nodes in a different partition.
+Consequently the residual degree of the nodes in $D_G^T(n_1)$ can be exploited for the realization of $m_{11}$.